As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 So your groupings could look like this:

-Essential oils that belong to the floral aroma family – Lavender, Chamomile, Geranium, Rose, Jasmine, Vanilla, Ylang Ylang
+- Essential oils that belong to the Floral aroma family – Lavender, Chamomile, Geranium, Rose, Jasmine, Ylang Ylang

-Essential oils that belong to the citrus aroma family – Lemon, Bergamot, Orange, Grapefruit, Tangerine
+- Essential oils that belong to the Citrus aroma family – Lemon, Bergamot, Orange, Grapefruit, Tangerine, Blood Orange

 Read more about Essential Oils & Their Aroma Families.